in2code-de/in2publish_core/Documentation/Events/VoteIfPageRecordEnrichingShouldBeSkipped.md

 ## Possibilities

 Voting for yes will skip searching for records in **all tables** _based on their pid_.
-In case you only want to skip specific tables you can use the `VoteIfSearchingForRelatedRecordsByTableShouldBeSkipped` event.
 The normal record relation resolving based on TCA will not be skipped.

 ### Example